AI Governance for Boards: Strategy, Risk & Compliance

 Approve an AI policy (purpose, roles, risk thresholds, model approval gates, incident escalation).

-Mandate DPIAs for personal-data use in AI and define explainability requirements for high-impact decisions.
+Mandate DPIAs for the use of personal data in AI and define explainability requirements for high-impact decisions.

 Days 61–90 – Assurance & reporting